Sockeye: a language for analyzing hardware documentation: Using

-\paragraph{Expressing integrity as preservation of an invariant} Often, integrity and absence of privilege escalation can be shown by showing that an invariant about the access-control configuration registers is preserved.
+Often, integrity and absence of privilege escalation can be shown by showing that an invariant about the access-control configuration registers is preserved.
 In order to show absence of privilege escalation, it does not even matter what exactly the invariant is, as long as it is not just the trivial \lstinline{true}, because an attacker who gained privileged access would be able to choose a step for the system to take exactly tailored so that it violates the invariant, so if the invariant cannot be violated, we also know that there is no possibility for a privilege escalation.